District of Columbia Gun Laws

 Penalties for Failing to Obtain a Concealed Handgun License

-It is illegal to carry a handgun in the District of Columbia, unless you have a valid registration and you are in your own home or place of business.
+It is illegal to openly carry a handgun in the District of Columbia or to carry a concealed weapon without a permit, unless you are in your own home or place of business.
 Penalties may include a fine of up to $1,000, up to one year in jail, or both.
 Second and subsequent convictions incur fines of up to $5,000, up to five years in prison, or both.

 Getting Legal Help